- About Us

-Extra Info: Good Verizon 3G & 4G LTE signal.
+Extra Info: Good signal -> Three bars ATT LTE, three bars Verizon LTE.
 On-site free Wi-Fi, but it is unreliable.
-All sites are full hookup.
+All sites are full hookup with cable TV.
 Nightly rate $50-$80.
-Monthly rate (winter) $800/mo (all inclusive -> 30-day stay limit then need to go out for 24 hrs before another 30-day stay).
+Monthly rate (winter) $880/mo (all inclusive -> 30-day stay limit then need to go out for 24 hrs before another 30-day stay).
 Park takes Passport America (mid-week) and Good Sam’s.SPONSORED LINK: SPONSORED LINK: Click HERE To Shop Amazon.com

 Disclosure of Material Connection: Some of the product links in the post above may be “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 That said, I only ever recommend products or services I personally use and love!
 Wheelingit is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.